spacetimeengineer/mupy/README.md

 ## Note from the developer

 Let me be the first to say that this system is rudimentary, crude, over-engineered in some aspects while under-engineered in others.
 It's littered with innefficiencies and design principle violations but despite all this it is extremely powerful in the right hands.
-The intentions behind this system are difficult to explain but if you just use it and get the hang of it, everything will make sense.
+The intentions behind this system are difficult to explain but in the most basic sense I needed a tool that I could handle more complexity and size while givieng me more speed and control.

 ## Main Points
 A collection or list of quick concepts, items and keywords which give an overview of whats mupy is all about.